 Perhaps it’s time to pick our battles more carefully.
 Maybe we should let the small stuff slide.
 Proverbs 12:16 says, “Fools show their annoyance at once, but the prudent overlook an insult.”
 Let’s ask God to help us affirm what our husbands do right, overlook the small imperfections, and only confront our husbands if they are truly sinning against us and/or the children.
 EVERYBODY in the family will be happier!

 I’m on a journey of learning how to do relationships in a healthier, God-directed way!
-I don’t know about you, but when I get really disappointed in my husband or anybody, I tend to go in one of two unhealthy directions.
-1) I avoid the potential conflict entirely by clamming up, putting up an ice shield, and then spiraling down into toxic resentment or 2) I let my tongue run wild and blast the person with both barrels!
-Neither one of these options yields good results.
+I don’t know about you, but, in the past, when I got really disappointed in my husband or anybody, I tended to go in one of two unhealthy directions.
+1) I avoided the potential conflict entirely by clamming up, putting up an ice shield, and then spiraling down into toxic resentment or 2) I let my tongue run wild and blasted the person with both barrels!
+Neither one of these options yielded good results.

 God’s way is so much different and better!
 He says in Proverbs 15:1 A gentle answer deflects anger, but harsh words make tempers flare.
 Gentle words.
 Gentle words.
 Gentle words.
 I need to remind myself of this!
 God is saying that we can avoid a nasty argument if we speak gently and kindly and maybe even assume the best about the other person instead of giving full vent to our anger.

-I got to practice this a little while ago.
+I vividly remember when I put this into practice about a year ago.
 My husband was really stressed as we were on a long-distance drive.
 I was attempting to help with googling a gas station, but my phone ran out of data.
 Ugh.
 Then he started getting really sharp with me in his tone.
 I mean…REALLY sharp.
 I felt disrespected.
 And oh boy, I decided that I didn’t deserve that tone and that I was going to tell him what a jerk he was.
 Yeah, pastor’s wives don’t always have gracious thoughts apparently.
 Sigh.